da4all/da4all.github.io/_cards/deon-data-ethics-checklist-for-data-scientists.md

   This online tutorial introduces you to Deon, which is a command line tool that generates an ethics checklist to help decide if a data project is ethical.
 This tutorial explains how one can create a custom checklist or use a default checklist split into different sections based upon the stage of ones project.
 This tutorial also includes a bibliography of readings about data ethics.

 keywords:
-  - "Checklists"
+  - "checklists"
-  - "Ethics"
+  - "coding"
-  - "Data Science"
+  - "data science"
-  - "Coding"
+  - "ethics"

 metadata:
   source: https://deon.drivendata.org/